heber4543/heber4543/README.md

 <h1 align="center">Hello 👋🏽</h1>

-## I´m Degree in 🧠Psychology🧠
+## I have a degree in Psychology and I’m currently pursuing a Master’s in Computer Engineering.
 **My interests are:**

 - 🐭 Experimental psychology
-- 🤖 Application of technologies to experimental and clinical psychology
+- 🤖🧠 Computational psychiatry
-- 📈 Modeling of cognitive processes
+- 💻🧍‍♂️ Human - Computer Interaction